 - Know how to cancel.

 After the trial period, are you using what you pay for?
-Here’s how to manage your subscriptions.
+Read our in-depth guide on how to manage subscriptions.